Roosevelt-PKU/drugcombinationprediction/README.md

 # drugcombinationprediction

->This is the source code for DrugComboExplorer.
+>This is the source codes of DrugComboExplorer.

 Please first unzip the folders "ly3_signal_info_update_seed.zip" and "oci_ly3_group_pathway_target_effect.zip"